immcantation/igphyml/docs/install.rst

     ./make_phyml_omp

 If compilation (the last step) was successful, you should see the executable file ``src/igphyml``.
 If this step fails, there is still hope.
-See sections below for more detailed requirements and options.
+See below for more detailed requirements and options.

 Requirements